cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 ![Step 1 final result](getting-started-img-3.png)

  * In this first step of the tutorial, we want to instantiate only the components **HC** (hello_components), **A** (component_A) and **B** (component_B).
 In addition, we want to seperate between HC component and the other components providing the HELLO service (which can contain third-party code).
 COHORTE supports this separation by using **Isolates**.
 Isolates are a seperate process with all the needed runtime infrastructure allowing the execution of the managed components.
- <br/> The following picture depicts the desired resilient architecture.
+ <br/><br/>The following picture depicts the desired resilient architecture.
+If one of the components providing the HELLO service fails, there will be no impact on the HC component!

 ![Step 1](getting-started-img-1.png)